 Realejo and Albaicin are right next to each other, ensuring that you’re still close enough to enjoy everything.
 You’re just a little further south, which puts you a bit closer to the shopping districts to the south and west of the neighbourhood.

 At night, the neighbourhood is quite lively.
 In fact, the nightlife is one of the main reasons to stay in the area.
 Many of the bars stay open late, which provides you with endless tapas and cocktails.

-Where to stay: The best hotels in Realejo
+Recommended hotels in Realejo

 Like Albaicin, Realejo offers quaint hotels in old buildings and modern hotels with all the amenities.
 There is even a hotel in what used to be a 17th-century hospital.